-At least 2 USB drives to use as a bootable Tails USB for the SVS and the Admin Tails/Journalist Tails.
+At least 2 USB drives to use as a bootable Tails USB for the SVS and the Admin Workstation/Journalist Workstation.

-If only one person is maintaining the system, you may use the same Tails instance as both the Admin Tails and the Journalist Tails; otherwise, we recommend buying 1 drive for each admin and each journalist.
+If only one person is maintaining the system, you may use the same Tails instance as both the Admin Workstation and the Journalist Workstation; otherwise, we recommend buying 1 drive for each admin and each journalist.

-We also recommend buying two additional USBs to use as bootable backups of the SVS and Admin Tails.
+We also recommend buying two additional USBs to use as bootable backups of the SVS and Admin Workstation.

-- Your existing smartphone with an app that computes TOTP codes (e.g. Google Authenticator).
+- Your existing smartphone with an app that computes TOTP codes (e.g. FreeOTP for Android and for iOS).

 - A dedicated hardware dongle that computes HOTP codes (e.g. a YubiKey).